-Dysplasia epiphysealis hemimelica (DEH), also known as Trevor disease, is an extremely rare, non-hereditary disease that is characterised by osteochondromas arising from the epiphyses.
+Dysplasia epiphysealis hemimelica (DEH), also known as Trevor disease, is an extremely rare, non-hereditary disease that is characterized by osteochondromas arising from the epiphyses.

 The incidence is estimated at ~1:1,000,000 3.
-There is a recognised male predilection (M:F = 3:1).
+There is a recognized male predilection (M:F = 3:1).
 It usually presents in young children.

 Azouz et al. has proposed the following classification:

 classic form: characteristic hemimelic distribution involving more than one bone or epiphysis within a single lower extremity

 Typically shows an irregular mass with focal ossification arising from one side of the affected epiphysis 3.
 This can result in widening of the affected joint.

 Useful for assessing cortical continuity with the epiphysis.

 MRI is useful for evaluation of underlying ligaments and cartilage.
 Osteochondral overgrowth signal intensity will be similar to normal epiphyseal cartilage and bone.

 Treatment and prognosis